-These components are learning gains in ELA and Mathematics, as well as learning gains for the lowest performing 25% of students in ELA and Mathematics.
-These components include student performance on statewide, standardized assessments, including the comprehensive progress monitoring assessments and EOC assessments for the current year and the prior year.
+These four learning gains components are learning gains in ELA and Mathematics, as well as learning gains for the lowest performing 25% of students in ELA and Mathematics.
+These components include student performance on statewide, standardized assessments, including the comprehensive progress monitoring assessments, alternate assessments, and EOC assessments for the current year and the prior year.
 The components measure the percentage of full-year enrolled students who achieved a learning gain from the prior year to the current year.